FusionAuth/fusionauth-site/site/docs/v1/tech/guides/lambda.md

 {% remote_include 'https://raw.githubusercontent.com/FusionAuth/fusionauth-example-testing-lambdas/main/complete-application/test_3.js' %}
 ```

-The test function downloads the lambda from FusionAuth and calls it, passing it a mock `user` object.
-You only need to mock the fields the lambda needs in this object.
-In this case, you've added a `roles` array inside application `registrations`.
+The test function downloads the lambda from FusionAuth using `getLambda()`, runs `eval` it to make it available in memory, and calls it, passing it a mock `user` object.
+You need to mock only the fields the lambda needs in this parameter.
+In this test, you've added a `roles` array inside application `registrations`.

 Run the test.